Social Work (BSW)

 All CMU baccalaureate graduates are expected to demonstrate proficiency in specialized knowledge/applied learning, quantitative fluency, communication fluency, critical thinking, personal and social responsibility, and information literacy.
 In addition to these campus-wide student learning outcomes, graduates of this major will be able to:

-1. Demonstrate proficiency in utilizing the social work professions 9 core competencies and 31 practice behaviors through a senior-year practicum in a social service agency in our community (Specialized Knowledge).
+1. Demonstrate proficiency in utilizing the social work professions 9 core competencies and 20 practice behaviors through a senior-year practicum in a social service agency in our community (Specialized Knowledge/Applied Learning).

-3. Demonstrate effective oral and written communication in working with individuals, families, groups, organizations, communities and colleagues through professional documentation and oral presentations (Communication Fluency).
+3. Demonstrate effective oral and written communication in working with individuals, families, groups, organizations, communities, and colleagues through practicum, required classes, and oral presentations (Communication Fluency)

 4. Demonstrate critical thinking to inform and communicate professional judgments through distinguishing, appraising, and integrating multiple sources of knowledge; and through analyzing models of assessment, prevention, intervention, and evaluation (Critical Thinking).